Skip to main content

 Paid

-Learn to apply machine learning using the Hugging Face ecosystem — from scratch to professional level!
+Learn to apply machine learning using the Hugging Face ecosystem — from scratch to a professional level!

 This practice-oriented course will guide you through the entire journey — from training models to deploying them.
-We will start with the basics, gradually proceed to real machine learning engineering skills, and most importantly, enjoy the process!
+We start with the basics, gradually advancing to real machine learning engineering skills, ensuring you enjoy the process!

-Because it is the most comprehensive and engaging online course, where you will master modern machine learning tools through real projects.
-There is minimal theory and maximum practice — you will not only understand how everything works but also be able to apply the acquired knowledge to real-world tasks.
+Discover why this comprehensive and engaging online course stands out.
+Master modern machine learning tools through real projects.
+With minimal theory and maximum practice, you'll not only understand how everything works but also gain the ability to apply the knowledge to real-world tasks.

-Hugging Face is a sort of "homepage" for artificial intelligence: here companies like OpenAI, Google, and Apple share their open models, and engineers and researchers create their own projects and portfolios.
+Hugging Face is akin to a "homepage" for artificial intelligence.
+It's a platform where companies like OpenAI, Google, and Apple share their open models.
+Engineers and researchers create their own projects and portfolios, fostering a collaborative AI environment.

 • And much more!

-Ready to dive into the world of machine learning with Hugging Face and become an AI master?
-Then welcome to the course!
+Are you ready to dive into the world of machine learning with Hugging Face and become an AI master?
+Welcome to the course!

 This is a demo lesson (10:00 remaining)